usethesource/rascal-website/docs/Rascal/Statements/Fail/index.md

 *  The formal parameter declaration of a [Function](../../../Rascal/Declarations/Function/index.md).

-The `fail` statement is associated with the innermost pattern match by which it is controlled.
+The `fail` statement is associated with the innermost pattern match by which it is controlled, unless it has a label.
+[For](../../../Rascal/Statements/For/index.md), [While](../../../Rascal/Statements/While/index.md) and [If](../../../Rascal/Statements/If/index.md) can have a label that `fail` can jump to, and
+_function names_ can be used to fail the entire application of a function match.
+A failed function would backtrack to the next overloaded candidate.

 When `fail` is executed: